fedesegala/AppliedProbabilityAfternotes/chapters/chapter03/chapter.typ

   $,
 )

-that is, the joint distribution of any finite subset of them can be computed as the product of their marginal distributions, since they are all *independent* and *identically* *distributed*.
+That is, the joint distribution of any finite subset of them can be computed as the product of their marginal distributions, since they are all *independent* and *identically* *distributed*.

 #remark[
   If the random variables are independent but not identically distributed we need to know the *marginal distribution* for each one of the random variables.
 Namely, if $X_i limits(~)^("ind") F_(X_i)$ then we have that the joint probability of the sample is given by: